 The Potato Trick: Will a Potato Remove Salt from Chili?

 The idea that a potato can absorb excess salt from chili has been circulating in kitchens for decades.
-It’s a simple and appealing solution – toss in a peeled potato, let it simmer, and supposedly, it draws out the unwanted salt.
+It’s a simple and appealing solution – toss a peeled potato, let it simmer, and supposedly, it draws out the unwanted salt.
 But does this trick hold any weight in science, or is it just wishful thinking?

 How Does a Potato Absorb Liquid in Salty Chili?